haych-hub/Mining-of-Legacy-Data/README.md

 <h3> Description of the task. </h3>

-- Methodology: CRISP-DM

-- Software: Python and Jupyter

-- Task: Practical experience in handling a data-mining project using industry tooling for legacy data.
+- Introduction: Practical experience in handling a data-mining project using industry tooling for legacy data.
 The Data provided as part of this assessment is from the domain of cardio vascular medicine.
 The work herein requires the description and analysis of data for the given domain, including manipulation of data in various forms, as well as creation of classifiers

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+- Software: Python and Jupyter

+- Methodology: CRISP-DM

+<h2>Methodology</h2>

 ### Markdown